top of page

 This surname dates back to at least the early fifteenth century, along with Baldaquinus, Baldachinus and Baldakin(u), we find it on the Militia Roster in 1417.

-This coat of arms features a baldachin, in reference to its possible meaning, atop an argent brick wall signifying spiritual strength.
+This coat of arms features a canopy held by a dexter arm, atop an argent (white, silver) brick wall signifying spiritual strength.

 An image linked to a dedicated page about the Maltese surname Baldachino.